cucapra/wax2018/proposal.md

 - Retrospectives on past approximate-computing work, including both reflections on your own past projects and reproduction of others’ results
 - Position papers on approximate computing, potential, how it could fail, what we need to succeed, etc.

 ### How to Participate

 We invite participation in three forms: position papers, lightning talks, and discussion topics.

 - Peer-Reviewed Position Papers: The workshop will include a peer-reviewed program of short position papers.
-Papers can describe an early-stage research project, advocate an opinion about approximate computing, or reflect on trends in the community.
+Papers can describe an early-stage research project, advocate an opinion about approximate computing, reflect on trends in the community, or demonstrate a system.
 Accepted papers will be presented at the workshop in slots ranging from approximately 5 to 15 minutes depending on the paper’s scope and the volume of submissions.
+We especially encourage talks with live demos of applications and working tools.
 - Lightning Talks: WAX will feature a session for short talks in the morning that present a single opinion, a nugget of an idea, or just food for thought.
 Speakers will have approximately 60 seconds.
 Talks will consist of two slides, one of which is a title slide (including at least the title itself and the speaker’s name, affiliation, and email address).
 - Open Questions: We will be holding discussions between WAX attendees.
 Groups will break out for discussion over lunch and report back to the rest of the attendees.
 We need your help building a list of discussion topics on approximate computing.